ichen-lab-ucsb/EasyDIVER/README.md

 Please report any bugs to Celia Blanco (blanco@ucsb.edu) or Sam Verbanic (sverbanic@ucsb.edu).

-When reporting bugs, please include the full output (eror messages included) printed in the terminal when running the pipeline.
+When reporting bugs, please include the full output printed in the terminal when running the pipeline.

 # Citation